 Should you come under consideration for appointment, you will be required to complete and return a Garda eVetting form.
-This form will be forwarded to An Garda Síochána for security checks on all Irish and Northern Irish addresses at which you resided.
-Please note that security clearance can take up to 8 weeks and in some cases may take longer.
-In the case that your application for the competition be unsuccessful, this form will be destroyed and no record will be kept by the Office.
+This form will be forwarded to An Garda Síochána for a detailed security check.
+Please note that security clearance can take up to 10 weeks and in some cases may take longer.
+In the case that your application for the competition be unsuccessful, this form will be destroyed, and no record will be kept by the ODPP.